 In October 2000, Rocky Mountain Power/PacifiCorp donated 22.6 acres of majestic canyon property in Cedar City, Utah to create a permanent wildlife rescue facility and nature park.

 This site is the historical site of Southern Utah Power Co. which was built in 1952.
-Coal Creek flows through the center of the property year-round and includes a waterfall built by the Cedar City Corporation in the 1930’s.
+Coal Creek flows through the center of the property year-round and includes a waterfall built by the Civilian Conservation Corps in the 1930’s.

 In the spring of 2003 a paved walking and bicycle trail was built through this property with matching funds from Utah Division of Parks and Recreation and Cedar City, connecting the 23-acre nature park to the city’s existing trail system.